 Hepatitis B shortage in the UK

-We currently have a limited supply of Hepatitis B vaccine due to the global shortage.
-It is only available to long term travellers (over 6 months) or those at occupational risk and is subject to a risk assessment.
+We currently have a limited supply of ADULT Hepatitis B vaccine due to the global shortage.
+It is only available to those at occupational risk and is subject to a risk assessment.

 There is currently a shortage of Hepatitis B vaccine in the United Kingdom and across the world.
 At present, some vaccines are not available.